Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module2.md

 ## Lab Scenario

-In this lab, we will implement secret scanning in Azure DevOps to identify and mitigate potential exposures. we will learn to view, fix, and dismiss secret scanning alerts, enhancing security measures within their development environment.
+In this lab, we will implement secret scanning in Azure DevOps to detect and address potential exposures within the eShopOnWeb team project. we will view, fix, and dismiss secret scanning alerts to ensure the security of their repository.

 ## Lab Objectives